How do hard money loans work?

 While hard money loans, bridge loans, and no doc investment real estate loans can serve similar purposes in real estate financing, they are in fact a little different.

-Bridge loans are also short-term loans that cover the gap in time between a property purchase and the sale of an existing property.
-In this case the bridge loan would be attached to the value of the existing property.
-In this case, the bridge loan may have a lower interest rate when compared to a hard money loan.
+Also short-term loans that cover the gap in time between a property purchase and the sale of an existing property.
+The bridge loan would be attached to the value of the existing property and may have a lower interest rate compared to a hard money loan.

-Small Business Financing: Real estate owners who don’t qualify for traditional business loans due to a brief time in the business or bruised credit may resort to hard money loans.
-By tapping into property equity entrepreneurs can get the needed funds to expand their businesses, purchase inventory, or cover operational expenses.
+Real estate owners who don’t qualify for traditional business loans due to brief time in business or bruised credit can tap into property equity to expand businesses, purchase inventory, or cover operational expenses.

 These are just some of the lesser-known scenarios in which hard money loans may prove helpful—if not crucial.
 It goes without saying that a proper analysis of a property’s risks, costs, and profits is needed, but hard money loans can be a great way to get that needed injection of quick cash.